 Setting up a company in Thailand can be a complex process, especially when you’re new to this country, the culture, the language, the laws, and the proverbial: “Way things get done”.
-With Bangkok Base, establishing a company is straightforward, simple and cost-effective.
+With Antares, establishing a company is straightforward, simple and cost-effective.

 We do the legwork and take the hassle out of navigating through the legal and procedural maze.

-In addition to the above packages, Bangkok Base provides comprehensive assistance for companies that require integrated marketing support such as: competitor/market reviews, brand strategies, creation and production of logos, business cards, stationery, brochures, print advertising, websites/internet marketing, as well as PR and launch services.
+In addition to the above packages, Antares provides comprehensive assistance for companies that require integrated marketing support such as: competitor/market reviews, brand strategies, creation and production of logos, business cards, stationery, brochures, print advertising, websites/internet marketing, as well as PR and launch services.

 This is the preferred form of a juristic entity for foreign individuals or companies new to Thailand and interested in establishing a full juristic presence here.
 The three main steps involved in the company registration process are as follows: